 I have written in detail about this amazing discussion which we happened upon purely by chance here.
 For the purposes of our current topic, the panel discussed some of the following features of hunter gatherer tribes:

-- Strong communal bonds
+- Strong communal and spiritual bonds

 - Individual autonomy within an overall group structure